 Mike Kelly has litigated thousands of high-profile cases in state and federal courts nationwide.
 A fellow of the American College of Trial Lawyers, he has brought hundreds of cases to trial and argued countless appeals, including more than 25 cases before the Delaware Supreme Court.
-His track record of success has forged long term relationships with numerous Fortune 100 companies for whom he has favorably resolved a wide variety of their most contentious and high-stakes legal challenges, including commercial and other civil disputes, shareholder suits, toxic torts, product liability, environmental, antitrust, Hatch-Waxman and other intellectual property cases.
-Mike also often represents senior executives and other high-profile individuals, with clients that have included a former bank president in the first criminal fraud trial involving a TARP recipient bank.
+His track record of success has forged long term relationships with numerous Fortune 100 companies for whom he has favorably resolved a wide variety of their most contentious and high-stakes legal challenges, including commercial and other civil disputes, shareholder suits, toxic torts, product liability, environmental, antitrust, Hatch-Waxman, and other intellectual property cases.

 In addition to his role as a trial attorney and commitment to his clients, Mike is the former Chairman of the Firm, leading McCarter’s growth and expansion into new regions and practices from 2009–2019.

 Recently, Mike’s record of achieving resounding wins for clients includes leading a team that secured a major victory for Overstock.com at the Delaware Supreme Court, reversing a $7.3 million judgment in a unique case involving Delaware escheat law and a qui tam action.
 He was also instrumental in securing two wins for clients at the Third Circuit Court of Appeals in one week, defending the City of Wilmington in a civil rights action and the representation of a former bank president in the first criminal fraud trial involving a TARP recipient bank, a case in which Mike served as lead counsel at trial.